 (A Time for Choosing by Ronald Reagan)

-life, integrity, honesty, reason, self-esteem; working as a teaching and research assistant, my colleagues at InfUniRi, RiTeh and at FER, my courses, my students, my friends, my family; PhD studies (well, most of the time), doing network modelling and simulations, writing research papers, mathematics and its aplications in engineering disciplines, computer networks; free software and its community, Debian, Fedora (sometimes), ns-3 (many amazing people work on it), NetBeans (nothing comes close), Git; GitHub, the new Facebook, and Bitbucket, the new Myspace; working with high-performance computers using CUDA and MPI; biotechnology students, especially those who claim that I invented Linux and nobody else is using it besides me for teaching; teaching, both auditory and lab exercises, guest lectures about Linux, LibreOffice and Python; tourist animation, entertainment, summer and being at the beach, fine coctails, ice cream, interesting girls and people in general, many star hotels with fine food (and lots of it); fine food regardless of the hotels, cakes, especially fruit cakes and and Schwarzwald; peaches, strawberries, pears and cherries combined with (ice) cream; conferences and summer schools, meeting other researchers; people who have standards of right and wrong, people who know what they want, people who can recognize the work done well and from the work done badly, people who do good work; lead and participate in successful projects; yoga, running, gym, basically anything that can serve as stress relief; Python and most of the time C++, stuff like GDB/LLDB, Clang static analyzer, Valgrind; Croatian Railways and trains in general; high school literature such as Sorrows of Young Werther, Anna Karenina and other works by Tolstoy; Ayn Rand's literary and philosophical works ...
+life, integrity, honesty, reason, self-esteem; working as a teaching and research assistant, my colleagues at InfUniRi, RiTeh and at FER, my courses, my students, my friends, my family; PhD studies (well, most of the time), doing network modelling and simulations, writing research papers, mathematics and its aplications in engineering disciplines, computer networks; free software and its community, Debian, Fedora (sometimes), ns-3 (many amazing people work on it), NetBeans (Eclipse comes close), GROMACS (it is very cool), Git (no explantion necessary); GitHub, the new Facebook, and Bitbucket, the new Myspace; working with high-performance computers using CUDA and MPI, accelerating molecular dynamics; biotechnology students, especially those who claim that I invented Linux and nobody else is using it besides me for teaching; teaching, both auditory and lab exercises, guest lectures about Linux, LibreOffice and Python; tourist animation, entertainment, summer and being at the beach, fine coctails, ice cream, interesting girls and people in general, many star hotels with fine food (and lots of it); fine food regardless of the hotels, cakes, especially fruit cakes and and Schwarzwald; peaches, strawberries, pears and cherries combined with (ice) cream; conferences and summer schools, meeting other researchers; people who have standards of right and wrong, people who know what they want, people who can recognize the work done well and from the work done badly, people who do good work; lead and participate in successful projects; yoga, running, gym, basically anything that can serve as stress relief; Python and most of the time C++, tools like GDB/LLDB, Clang static analyzer, Valgrind, SystemTap; Croatian Railways and trains in general; high school literature such as Sorrows of Young Werther, Anna Karenina and other works by Tolstoy; Ayn Rand's literary and philosophical works ...

-negatvity, lack of desire and initiative to do the right thing, boring lectures; foggy and imprecise rules, to be stretched at arbitrary whim, don't blame me mentality; non-free software, closed data formats, research results closed behind a paywall; danglers, ridged and fake people; students who bother me about getting points as an alms, without any rational base, students who have no idea what the course is about and jump out to quote the laws and rule books; injustice, lies, people who don't know what to do with their lives and use that as an excuse to bother others with their problems, gossips, the whole blaming others for personal issues culture; living on someone else's earnings (physically and spiritually), looters (physical and spiritual), including fake spiritual teachers who are in the game for money and sell crap in return, religion and religious institutions; evasion and running away from reality, getting away from any responsibility; boring kids addicted to constant stimulation, raised on MTV and sweets, parents who allow the children to run over their heads and have weak standards of right and wrong, the whole permissive parenting idea; fast food (despite that fact that it can be tasty), whole rushing everywhere culture (despite the fact that sometimes you have to accept it); doing work the crappy way just to get it done, viewing the world superficially, juding people and situations without looking at the depth; television and crap TV shows, especially stuf like My Super Sweet 16, Jersey Shore and other wannabe dramatic or funny shows; completely pointless modern literature junk that is assigned in high school, including Waiting for Godot by Beckett, Chairs by Ionesco and The Metamorphosis by Kafka; chic-lit literature such as Fifty Shades of Gray ...
+negatvity, lack of desire and initiative to do the right thing, boring lectures; foggy and imprecise rules, to be stretched at arbitrary whim, don't blame me mentality; non-free software, closed data formats, research results closed behind a paywall; danglers, ridged and fake people; students who bother me about getting points as an alms, without any rational base, students who have no idea what the course is about and jump out to quote the laws and rule books; injustice, lies, people who don't know what to do with their lives and use that as an excuse to bother others with their problems, gossips, the whole blaming others for personal issues culture; living on someone else's earnings (physically and spiritually), looters (physical and spiritual), including fake spiritual teachers who are in the game for money and sell crap in return, religion and religious institutions; evasion and running away from reality, getting away from any responsibility; boring kids addicted to constant stimulation, raised on MTV and sweets, parents who allow the children to run over their heads and have weak standards of right and wrong, the whole permissive parenting idea; fast food (despite that fact that it can be tasty), whole rushing everywhere culture (despite the fact that sometimes you have to accept it); doing work the crappy way just to get it done, publishing bad papers just to publish a certain number of them and get promoted, viewing the world superficially, juding people and situations without looking at the depth; television and crap TV shows, especially stuf like My Super Sweet 16, Jersey Shore and other wannabe dramatic or funny shows; completely pointless modern literature junk that is assigned in high school, including Waiting for Godot by Beckett, Chairs by Ionesco and The Metamorphosis by Kafka; the whole fame behind Madamme Bovary and overvaluation of such mentality ...